X

 Aditya Mongia

 Understood.
-The second question I had and the final one was on the power business, as in I recall your comment of a fairly large part of the incremental capacity that you add up being focused on exports.
-Could you give us a sense of what all milestones should one be tracking for gauging the progress over here on the exports side?
-Essentially countries that would be focusing on the kind of clearances that are required whether they already there or not there.
-Just trying to get a sense of how fast can be the scale up in exports on the power side.
+The second question I had and my final one was on the Power business as in I recall your comment of a fairly large part of the incremental capacity that you add up being focused on exports.
+Could you give us a sense of what all milestones should one be tracking for gauging the progress over here on the exports side essentially?
+Countries that one will be focusing on, the kind of clearances that are required, whether they’re already there or not.
+Just trying to get a sense of how fast can be the scale-up in exports on the Power side?
+And that’s my final question.
+Thank you.

 Amar Kaul